63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/part-02.md

 ```bash
 aws codebuild batch-get-projects --names CODEBUILD_PROJECT_NAME | jq '.projects[0].environment.environmentVariables' --profile ACME_DEV_PROFILE
 ```

 Replace `CODEBUILD_PROJECT_NAME` with the CodeBuild resource name.
 (You can get this from the Resources section of your Pipeline stack)

+You can also view these values through the AWS Web console by going to CodePipeline, clicking on the CodeBuild link in your pipeline flowchart, and selecting the Environment Variables tab.

 ### CloudFormation Stack Parameters